The idea of proactive customer service is to answer the following question.

-Each of them will help you become more proactive about how you help your customers and – in the result – serve both reactive and proactive customer service.
+Each of them will help you become more proactive about how you help your customers and – as the result – serve both ways of customer service.

 Take it from the best in the field.

-The first step would be to gather feedback directly from your customers.
+The first step to making your customer service proactive would be to gather feedback directly from your clients.

 You might not need this if your company already does a good job when it comes to tracking reoccurring problems.
 If that’s not the case then you have to start asking your customers what they would like to get help with.